apetri/LensTools/docs/source/pipeline.rst

 Job handlers for different clusters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each computer cluster comes with its own job sheduler and job submission directives. lenstools facilitates the transition between clusters by translating the platform--independent options contained in "job.ini" into cluster specific directives through the :py:class:`~lenstools.pipeline.deploy.JobHandler` objects.
-Currently the "-s" switch that you can pass to lenstools.submission accepts the values "stampede" (that will select the :py:class:`~lenstools.pipeline.cluster.StampedeHandler` handler) and "edison" (that will select :py:class:`~lenstools.pipeline.cluster.EdisonHandler`).
+Currently the "-s" switch that you can pass to lenstools.submission accepts the values "Stampede" (that will select the :py:class:`~lenstools.pipeline.cluster.StampedeHandler` handler) and "edison" (that will select :py:class:`~lenstools.pipeline.cluster.EdisonHandler`).
 Should you want to use a different computer cluster, this is what you have to do.
 Create a file called mycluster.py, and implement a class MyCluster as follows (this is just an example)

 ::